Below please find answers to some of the most frequently asked questions about the Working Worldwide Program.

 This fee includes:

 There are some additional expenses participants should plan to cover prior to receiving their first paycheck, following their first month of employment.
-There is also a slight variation in which of the post-arrival expenses are reimbursed by partners schools, and a range of how much participants spend on household and daily expenses.
+There is also a slight variation in which (if any) of the post-arrival expenses are reimbursed by a participant's placement insitution, and a range of how much participants spend on household and daily expenses.

 Apart from the program fee, participants should be prepared to cover the following expenses prior to departure: